Orlando isn’t all theme parks and characters. It’s magic and museums too, and such is the attraction at the Museum of Illusions Orlando.

 It's by many easily accessible great hotels and resorts in Orlando.
 While it's closer to Universal’s theme parks than it is to Disney World, it won’t take long to get there from the Disney World area.

 The climate-controlled building that the Museum of Illusions is in is wonderful for any time of day or season.
-It’s especially the perfect place to be if it’s a rainy day or a particularly hot day.
+It’s especially the perfect place to be if it’s a rainy day or a particularly hot day in Orlando.

 ICON Park Orlando